alexdreyesz/alexdreyesz/README.md

 </br>

-I'm a Computer Science Major From UCF.
-I am Passionate about coding, open-source, and innovation.
+I am passionate about coding, open-source, and innovation.
 Always learning and exploring new technologies.
-Starting my Studies in Machine Lerning & AI.
+Currently started learning of Machine Learning & AI, with a keen interest in applying these technologies to solve real-world problems.
+I thrive in collaborative environments and enjoy contributing

 </br>